TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 * Main progress: ( See: https://github.com/TheSystemDevelopmentKit/thesdk_template)
 * Improved documentation in spice
 * Unified IO file handling in all analog simulators
-* Speed up of event-bsed IO file handling.
+* Speed up of event-based IO file handling.
 * Improved intermediate file cleanups.
 * Possibility to save the state of an entity to a binary file and read it back.
 * Colored log messages for improved clarity.
-* File cache flushing speeds up rtl simulations.
+* File cache flushing speeds up RTL simulations.
-* Custom rtl simulator dofile locations and possibility to control the content of the dofile from Entity.
+* Custom RTL simulator do-file locations and possibility to control the content of the do-file from Entity.
 * Improved parallel run execution.

 **Release v1.6 (11.8.2021)**

 * Main progress: ( See: https://github.com/TheSystemDevelopmentKit/thesdk_template)
 * Support for NGSpice
-* Support for AC simulations in spectre, eldo, and ngspice through modifications in IO file handling.
-Less tested with eldo.
+* Support for AC simulations in spectre, Eldo, and NGSpice through modifications in IO file handling.
+Less tested with Eldo.
 * Model 'hw' for measurement equipment driver support.
-* Currently supported models: Python, verilog, VHDL, eldo, spectre and ngspice netlists.
+* Currently supported models: Python, Verilog, VHDL, Eldo, Spectre and NGSpice netlists.
 * Simulation speed up for RTL event type IOs through with sorted dicts.
 * Development has been carried out for Python v3.6, runs also with python 3.9

 **Release v1.5 (16.1.2021)**

-* Main progress: This is mainly an bugfix and documentation improvement release. ( See: https://github.com/TheSystemDevelopmentKit/thesdk_template) initentity now initializes the minimum barebone buffer.
+* Main progress: This is mainly an bugfix and documentation improvement release. ( See: https://github.com/TheSystemDevelopmentKit/thesdk_template) initentity now initializes the minimum bare-bone buffer.
 Use of more complex template is optional.
 * Python dependency installations now optionally upgrade already installed packages.
-  * Currently supported models: Python, verilog, VHDL, eldo and spectre netlists.
+  * Currently supported models: Python, Verilog, VHDL, Eldo and Spectre netlists.
   * Development has been carried out for Python v3.6

 **Release v1.4 (14.6.2020->7.10.2020)**

-* Main progress: Support for Mentor graphics eldo and Cadence spectre merged to common 'spice' module ( See: https://github.com/TheSystemDevelopmentKit/inverter or the thesdk_template)
+* Main progress: Support for Mentor graphics Eldo and Cadence spectre merged to common 'spice' module ( See: https://github.com/TheSystemDevelopmentKit/inverter or the thesdk_template)
-* Currently supported models: Python, verilog, VHDL, eldo and spectre netlists.
+* Currently supported models: Python, Verilog, VHDL, Eldo and spectre netlists.
 * Development has been carried out for Python v3.6

 **Release v1.3 (16.1.2020->24.1.2020)**

 * Main progress: Verilog and VHDL modules merged to RTL module.
 VHDL entities are now simulated with Verilog testbenches.
-* Support for Mentor Graphics Eldo analog simulator through eldo module.
+* Support for Mentor Graphics Eldo analog simulator through Eldo module.
 See: https://github.com/TheSystemDevelopmentKit/inverter
 * Initiated documentation with docstrings.
 Html documentation provided for entities with ./configure && make doc, or by running make html in entities doc directory.

 Configuration quickstart